Getting Started

 The original text here will be used to detect translations that are out of date, and the value text will be used to build our multilingual site.

 Creating these locale files is currently out of Rosey’s scope.
 For smaller use-cases, these files can be written by hand.
-For larger sites, Rosey will usually be integrated with an existing translation workflow.
-In most cases this will involve building some middleware that uploads the strings from your base.json to a translation API (e.g. Smartling), and creates rosey/locales/*.json files with the translated response.
+For larger use-cases, some kind of middleware is required that creates these rosey/locales/*.json programmatically.

 #Building the multilingual site